noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 The file `main.nr` will soon turn into our smart contract!

 We will need the Aztec library to create this contract.
-In your `Nargo.toml` you should see `[dependencies]` - paste this bellow it.
+In your `Nargo.toml` you should see `[dependencies]` - paste this below it.

 ```toml
 [dependencies]